Get Help

 - Offering you initial support and safety planning

-- Directing you to organisations that can offer you further help and support
+- Directing you to organisations that can offer you further help and support.

-Help for Women
+Help for men

-Help for Children
+Help for women

-Help for Men
+Help for children

 I was too confused and embarrassed to tell my friends and family.
 Talking it through with someone was such a relief.